 Chances are seven out of ten Filipinos you know or met in Canada work in the Six Cs -- caring, clinical, cleaning, cooking, cutting, and cashiering – service sector components.
 Beyond revealing the structural vulnerabilities of our food production, health, and senior care systems, the pandemic has also unveiled the class, racial and ethno-national origins of those doing “dirty, difficult, dangerous,” and now, distanced work.

-The pandemic exposed racialized immigrant of color, including Filipinos, doing frontline essential services needed to keep us clean, well fed, safe and healthy.
+The pandemic exposed racialized immigrants of color, including Filipinos, doing frontline essential services needed to keep us clean, well fed, safe and healthy.
 It revealed previously invisible Filipinos working in meat packing plants from High-River, Alberta to Brandon, Manitoba.
 Laid bare are seniors care homes from Vancouver Island to Nova Scotia that Filipino nurses, health care aides, and personal support workers run.

 Filipino service workers encounter the stealthy virus, causing disproportionate illness and deaths among their ranks.
 Some have suffered racialized misidentification, class discrimination, verbal abuse and physical attacks amidst increasing anti-Asian racism.

-How do we explain Filipinos’ over-representation in the care-giving professions and other service sector work in Canada, and other countries with Filipino overseas contract workers?
+How do we explain Filipinos’ over-representation in the care-giving professions and other service sector work in Canada and other countries with Filipino overseas contract workers?

 To answer this adequately, we need to avoid cultural explanations.
 Often, we hear Filipinos and non-Filipinos say, sometimes with pride, that “it is in our culture,” “it is in our personality genes.”
 We buy into these racial and cultural stereotypes without thinking about their empirical bases, historical origins, and social implications.